jitsecurity/jit-customer-scripts/src/scripts/uncover_assets_by_topic/README.md

   JIT_SECRET=<jit secret>
   TOPIC_TO_UNCOVER=<topic name to uncover by>
   ```
-- Run `python uncover_asets_by_topic.py`
+- Run `python uncover_assets_by_topic.py`

-You should now see that the script runs successfully, and the relevat repos get uncovered from Jit.
+You should now see that the script runs successfully, and the relevant repos get uncovered from Jit.
 Note that organizations with a large number of repos can take a few minutes to complete.

 ### Running in Github actions

 If you want to run the script from a Github action, choose a repository in the same organization and do the following:

 1. Copy the `uncover_assets_by_topic.py` to the root of the repository
-2. Add the `JIT_CLIENT_ID` and `JIT_SECRET` as repository secret:
+2. Add the `JIT_CLIENT_ID` and `JIT_SECRET` as repository secrets:

 - To generate & add them to Github sercrets, use the [tutorial](https://docs.jit.io/docs/managing-users#generating-api-tokens) in our docs.
 - Make sure to name the Github secrets `JIT_CLIENT_ID` and `JIT_SECRET` in the same repo.